 About Welcoming International

 Welcoming International is a coalition of initiatives advancing inclusion in localities worldwide.
-For more information about the Welcoming Network, see “What we do“.
+The initiative is part of Welcoming America, a nonprofit based in the United States.

 What we do >

 Representatives of Welcoming America are invited by German cities, through The German Marshall Fund, to exchange ideas and practices around the advancement of local migrant and refugee inclusion as well as social cohesion and “WillkommensKultur” or Welcoming Culture.
 This initial contact leads to ever-increasing ties between Welcoming America member cities and German cities.